-If the Robot collides with (Manipulation) Objects, Decoys or Containers while moving through the arena.
+If the Robot collides with (Manipulation) Objects, Decoys or Containers while moving through the arena it is a Minor Collision.
 Collisions with Objects, Decoys or Containers while grasping or placing process is considered as Manipulation Deduction.

 Tape Collision:

 The yellow/black tape is called Barrier Tape and represents a Virtual Obstacle.
 If any part of the robot touches a barrier tape, it is considered a Tape Collision.
 Tape Collision induce a point penalty proportional to the final points of the run.
 With each collision 5% of the final points are deducted up to a maximum of 20%.